Find Affordable College Courses

 Best Southwest Region Schools for Affordable Quality for an Associate in Fine & Studio Arts

-The average tuition and fees for an out-of-state undergraduate student at Austin Community College District are $10,590 a year.
+Austin Community College District undergraduate students pay an average of $10,590 in tuition and fees each year.
 Fine Arts majors at Austin Community College District take out an average of $18,362 in student loans while working on their Associate Degree.

-As a testament to the quality of education it offers, Austin Community College District also is in the top 10% of our Best Fine & Studio Arts Associate Degree Schools in the Southwest Region ranking.
+Austin Community College District excels when it comes to quality.
+It’s ranked in the top 10% of all schools on our Best Fine & Studio Arts Associate Degree Schools in the Southwest Region list.

 Scottsdale Community College undergraduate students pay an average of $7,854 in tuition and fees each year.